benbaba2525/Constructor-Word-Guess/README.md

 # Constructor-Word-Guess

 # Overview
-Word Guess is a Node.js command-line game that using constructor and interactive prompts functions.
-Guess the word using hint keyword.
+Word Guess game is a Node.js command-line application that using constructor and interactive prompts functions.

 ## Instructions